dav-par/eng114_DevOps/Documentation/docs/aws.md

 - if the app goes down and the users notice we will lose business
 - the role of DevOps is to build the infrastructure that doesn't have a single point of failure
 - make your emergency plan part of sdlc
-- dev ops is monitoring  and fixing automatically
+- devops is monitoring  and fixing automatically

 ## Four golden rules
 The four golden signals of monitoring are latency, traffic, errors, and saturation.
 If you can only measure four metrics of your user-facing system, focus on these four.
 The time it takes to service a request.
 It's important to distinguish between the latency of successful requests and the latency of failed requests.